apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 There are some attributes that are defined against an address wildcard rather than a specific queue.
-Here an example of an `address-setting` entry that would be found in the `activemq-configuration.xml` file.
+Here an example of an `address-setting` entry that would be found in the `broker.xml` file.

     <address-settings>
        <address-setting match="jms.queue.exampleQueue">